The Hills Have Eyes (2006 film): Casting

 The casting process began with the selection of Ted Levine as the character Big Bob.
 Levine was also a fan of the film High Tension.
 Afterward, Kathleen Quinlan was cast as Ethel in her first lead role in a horror film, although she appeared in the horror films Twilight Zone: The Movie (1983) and Event Horizon (1997).
 Next, Aaron Stanford was cast as Doug Bukowski, who "undergoes the most radical transformation of anyone in the Carter family".
 Stanford even asked not to see any of the mutants in make-up before his character's battle in the testing village, so he would be truly frightened.
 When casting Lynn, Doug's wife, Aja wanted to cast Vinessa Shaw, with whom he had wanted to work since seeing her in Eyes Wide Shut (1999).
 Shaw was hesitant to play the role, but after watching High Tension, she agreed, explaining: "There was such an odd combination of beauty and terror, it felt almost like an art film.
 So, after meeting with Alex and Greg, I decided to do it."
 For the role of Brenda, the filmmakers sought a young actress who had relatively little exposure, and found her in Emilie de Ravin, who was beginning her rise in the television series Lost.
 After de Ravin, Dan Byrd was cast as Bobby.
 Aja then had the six actors arrive in the filming location of Morocco early to bond together.

 When casting for the mutants, associate producer Cody Zwieg explained: "We needed to find actors who could not only perform the stunt work, handle the extensive makeup and perform in that makeup, but [also] who truly could embody the fierce, primal nature of the mutants' way of life."
 To play the role of Pluto, Aja looked to Michael Bailey Smith.
 For Lizard, the filmmakers cast Robert Joy.
 Ezra Buzzington, impressed with the filmmakers, agreed to play the role of Goggle, and even watched a documentary about human cultures engaging in cannibalism.
 To play the mutant leader, Billy Drago was cast.
 The most difficult mutant to cast was Ruby, who was a "touch of sweetness to the madness of the mutants."
 Laura Ortiz was ultimately cast, making her film debut.

+Music

 Soundtrack

 The soundtrack score was composed by tomandandy.
 The record was released on March 7, 2006, via Lakeshore Records label.